alvindera97/T/CONTRIBUTING.md

 `APACHE_KAFKA_CONSUMER_PROPERTIES_FULL_PATH` (/path/to/consumer.properties)
 `APACHE_KAFKA_BOOTSTRAP_SERVER_HOST` (e.g. "localhost")
 `APACHE_KAFKA_BOOTSTRAP_SERVER_PORT` (e.g. "9092")

+### Code formatting
+This project uses Black (https://github.com/psf/black) for all code formatting.

 ## A Note On Tests
 All pull requests that include new functionality will require corresponding tests.
 All pull requests including functionality modification will include new tests or test modification(s) especially if your code modifications cause existing tests to fail.